DeSouzaSR/DeSouzaSR/README.md

 - 👋 Hi, I’m @DeSouzaSR
 - 👀 I’m interested in Astrophysics and Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R and Data Science
 - 💞️ I’m looking to working on scientific researches and collaboratives data science projects
 - 📫 How to reach sandro dot fisica at gmail dot com